andrew-m-higgs/andrew-m-higgs/README.md

 ---

 ### About Me :
-I am a web developer from South Africa.
-I am always looking for new challenges in the web development field.
+I'm a web developer from South Africa.
+I'm always looking for new challenges in the web development field.
-- :telescope: I’m freelancing as a web developer and contributing to frontend and backend for building web applications.
+- :telescope: I'm freelancing as a web developer and contributing to frontend and backend for building web applications.
 - :seedling: Exploring Discord bots.
 - :zap: In my free time, I run, cycle and take photographs.